 - At the entrance to a section of single line there can be two signals protecting the same block, i.e. one on each track to enable faster trains to pass slower ones.

-Keep in mind that once your train passes a signal, any following train will not be permitted to pass until your train reaches the next signal,
+- Keep in mind that once a train passes a signal, any following train will not be permitted to pass until the first train reaches the next signal,

 - ...if traffic is going to be heavy, don’t place them too far apart.

 - It is recommended that you place at least one signal between each junction, and more on longer sections.

 Being dedicated to realism, Trainz is designed to simulate real railroads, and all real railroads have drivers which are not infallible.
 And so in Trainz, the drivers will occasionally "pass a signal at danger", meaning they run right through a red absolute signal.
 Their train is abruptly thrown into "Emergency" (i.e. the air pressure line running through the train's entirety is vented, causing all individual carriages/cars/wagon air systems to engage their braking).
 There is nothing the user can do about this, except design a route to mitigate this fallacy.
 An emergency train will remain where it comes to rest for two minutes, sufficient time to recharge trainwide air pressure.

 - To protect AI trains from over running terminating track, a rail end marker or buffer must be used.
 The take-away is that Rail End Markers are an integral part of any signaling system.